gbwey/persistent-odbc/README.md

 ####Limit and Offset in Ms Sql Server and Oracle
 --------------------------------------------
-use MSSQL True if you have MS Sql Server 2012 which has limit and offset support (esqueleto as well) MSSQL False will support Limit only using persistent select
+  MSSQL True for MS Sql Server 2012 which has limit and offset support (esqueleto as well) MSSQL False for MS Sql Server pre 2012 will only supports Limit using persistent's select (select top n ...)

-use Oracle True if you have Oracle >=12c which has limit and offset support (esqueleto as well) use Oracle False if you have Oracle <12c where there is no limit and offset support
+  Oracle True for Oracle >=12c which has limit and offset support (esqueleto as well) Oracle False for Oracle <12c where there is no limit and offset support

 ####Ms Sql Server and Blobs
 -----------------------
-blobs don't support nulls (both insert and select) in this version of persistent-odbc (also doesnt work in hdbc-odbc) may have problems with blobs and latest 2012 odbc driver (am using an older version)
+  blobs don't support nulls (both insert and select) in this version of persistent-odbc (also doesn't work in hdbc-odbc) may have problems with blobs and latest 2012 odbc driver (am using an older version)

 ####Ms Sql Server and deleteCascadeWhere
 ------------------------------------
   can cause segfault in Ms Sql Server

 ####Oracle and nulls
 ----------------
   treats empty string as a null (oracle thing)

 ####Oracle and sorting blobs
 ------------------------
   cannot sort on a blob field (oracle thing)

 ####DB2 and Blobs
 -----------------------
-blobs don't support nulls (both insert and select) in this version of persistent-odbc (also doesnt work in hdbc-odbc) select returns the blob values as unpacked strings at the moment (if there is interest in getting this fixed let me know)
+  blobs don't support nulls (both insert and select) in this version of persistent-odbc (also doesn't work in hdbc-odbc) select returns the blob values as unpacked strings at the moment (if there is interest in getting this fixed let me know)